 Following an open call, to which 56 applicants from twenty countries responded, we invited eight young architectural thinkers to join us in Montréal for an intense week of research, interviews, discussion, and analysis.
 The selected participants are: Anna Hentschel (Berlin, Germany), Emilienne Fernande Bodo (Munich, Germany), Shayari de Silva (Colombo, Sri Lanka), Francisco Moura Veiga (Basel, Switzerland), Tomà Berlanda (Cape Town, South Africa), Monica Hutton (Toronto, Canada), Ioana Lupascu (Rotterdam, The Netherlands), and Stephen Parnell (Newcastle, UK).

-The workshop will open on Sunday, 10 January 2021, and the exhausted participants will present their findings on Saturday, 16 January 2021.
-During the week, participants will occupy a temporary office in the Shaughnessy House, which will be open to the public during regular CCA hours.
+The workshop will open with a virtual event on Monday, 11 January 2021, and the exhausted participants will present their findings on Saturday, 30 January 2021.

 How to is a series of intense annual residencies that bring small teams together at CCA to produce a new tool—which can be physical, digital, or somewhere in between—and rapidly begin to address a specific opportunity or need.
 For the 2018 workshop, please visit How to: not make an architecture magazine, and How to: disturb the public for the 2019 workshop.